 Ongoing: Members Open Shows at the Provincetown Art Association and Museum.

 Sian Robertson (b.
-Carmarthen, Wales, 1963) grew up in South West Wales, in the UK.
+Carmarthen, UK, 1963) grew up in South West Wales, in the UK.
 She received a BEd (Hons) from Rolle College in Exmouth, Devon and went on to work in the union and non-profit sectors in both Bristol and London until moving to America in 1992.
-After seven years in San Francisco she settled on Cape Cod running retail stores until 2014.
+After seven years in San Francisco she settled on Cape Cod operating retail stores until 2014.
 She is currently the assistant director of an art gallery in Provincetown.

 Robertson has never received any formal art training but has been cutting and pasting, amongst many other creative pursuits, since she was about eight.
 She began to take this ‘hobby’ seriously around 2005 and since then has devoted most of her free time to further her artistic career.
-She has had four solo shows at A Gallery and Adam Peck Gallery, both in Provincetown, since 2015.
+She has had five solo shows at A Gallery and Adam Peck Gallery, both in Provincetown, since 2015.

-Robertson’s Postage Portraits were featured in Uppercase Magazine in 2015, her map collages in Provincetown Magazine in 2016 and the Provincetown Banner in 2018, and she was interviewed for “Speaking of Art” on the Visit Provincetown blog in 2017.
-She has had many pieces accepted into juried shows at the Provincetown Art Association and Museum, where she also occasionally teaches collage classes.
+Robertson’s Postage Portraits were featured in Uppercase Magazine in 2015, and her map collages in Provincetown Magazine in 2016, and she was interviewed for “Speaking of Art” on the Visit Provincetown blog in 2017.
+She was also interviewed by Susan Rand Brown for the Provincetown Banner in 2018.
+Robertson has had many pieces accepted into juried shows at the Provincetown Art Association and Museum.
+She also occasionally teaches collage classes at both PAAM and Truro Center for the Arts at Castle Hill, and is currently represented by On Center Gallery, in Provincetown, Cape Cod.